Conclusion:

 - Through the first 3.5 years of the End Time - the Tribulation of the Church - the Temple and its services are under the control of Israel who will perform

 the traditional Temple services.
-During the second 3.5 years - the Great Tribulation of Israel - the Antichrist Man of Lawlessness appears.
-He will
+During the second 3.5 years - the Great Tribulation of Israel - the Antichrist Man of Lawlessness steals Temple-authority.

-usurp the Temple, install himself as 'God', end the Temple's traditional services, institute his own evil services, and he will become the Temple's object of
+He will usurp the Temple, install himself as 'God', end the Temple's traditional services, institute his own evil services, and he will become the Temple's object

-worship.
-This vile desecration of the Temple will be its second desolation. - 2 Thessalonians 2:1-8; Revelation 14:9-11
+of worship.
+This vile desecration of the Temple will be its final desolation, spoken of by Daniel. - comp 2 Thessalonians 2:1-8; Revelation 14:9-11

 - Note that this (third) Temple is desolated but not destroyed, and that without question, this passage is referring to a different Temple, and to a different